KCarino18/Awesome_Project_1_kNN/README.md

 # Awesome_Project_1_kNN
 This is a description of the project that we are going to write.
-Wow
+Wow" "so cool" - Adam Driver